SamBrooksh/NWNSamMod/Plan.md

 # Eldritch Knight
 # TODO
-Create Menu for Spell Reaction
-Create NWNX effects to let Sorcerer and Wizard learn spells when leveling up
+Create Menu for Spell Critical - Should be done - needs testing Create NWNX effects to let Sorcerer and Wizard learn spells when leveling up - Should be done

 ### Prerequisites
 #### Alignment